jguthrie100/jingle-demo/README.md

 # jingle-demo

 # Install
-Pull the git repo, and then in the root directory run `mvn package`, followed by `java -jar target/demo-0.0.1-SNAPSHOT.jar`
+In the root directory run `mvn package`, followed by `java -jar target/demo-0.0.1-SNAPSHOT.jar`

 # How to use